y-mehta/vulnalerts/README.md

 - Goto Repository Settings -> Secrets -> Add a New Secret
 - Enter ```SLACK_WEBHOOK``` in the Secret Name and your slack webhook in the value.
 - Add CPEs of the products that you want to monitor for vulnerabilities in the **cpe.txt** file.
 [NVD CPE Search](https://nvd.nist.gov/products/cpe/search)
+- That's it.
+You'll receive daily alerts on the selected slack channel.

 Note: No need to enter full CPE unless you want to monitor specific version. ```apple:icloud``` or ```atlassian:sourcetree``` will do the job.

+- Action Schedule can be changed in ```.github/workflows/alert.yml``` if needed.
+Follow crontab format(@daily,@monthly etc. aren't supported by Github Actions)

 ## How it Works?
+- GitHub Actions WorkFlow is automatically triggered based on schedule.
 - [CVE-Recent JSON Vulnerability Feed](https://nvd.nist.gov/feeds/json/cve/1.1/nvdcve-1.1-recent.json.gz) is fetched from the NVD.
 - The JSON feed is processed to check if any CPEs mentioned in **cpe.txt** are present in the Feed.
 - After processing is done, It'll send the message to Slack Incoming Webhook.